 To successfully manage the risk of COVID-19 in the workplace, both owners and employees need to be prepared and take deliberate actions.
 Coronavirus (COVID-19) is a highly contagious virus that spreads easily through respiratory droplets and aerosols.

 It is important to know the COVID-19 factors and keep track of the rapidly emerging developments of the virus, especially for business owners.
-Consider taking these 4 steps to maintain a safe workplace and reassure the employees that the management is appropriately monitoring and responding to the current pandemic.
+Consider taking these 4 steps to maintain a safe workplace and reassure the employees that the management appropriately monitors and responds to the current pandemic.

 Take Health and Safety Precautions